SmalsResearch/bePelias/README.md

 - "match_type" (in "properties") is "exact" or "interpolated", or "accuracy" is "point"
 - AND "housenumber" exists in "properties"

-check_postcode(features, postcode): keep only a feature from features if:
+filter_postcode(features, postcode): keep only a feature from features if:
 - "postalcode" does not exists in "properties"
 - OR the first three characters of "postalcode" are equal to the first three characters in postcode